What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 What you can do

-This is the article's second big chunk.
 Once you've gotten a sense of what the issue is, you can try to address it.
 However, in many cases you only have so much influence over how things go down.
 If your partner needs to make changes to their social skills, that large task is something they have to do for themselves.
 You can just hopefully help guide them in a direction that works for you.

 This is something you can do throughout the entire process.
 If one person in a couple has a condition, it's only natural the other partner is going to have unanswered questions and worries about it.
 You can do a lot to clear up your uncertainties by educating yourself on the issue.
 You can also get a better sense of where they're coming from, and what things are like from their end.

 The second important way you can educate yourself and clear up any misunderstandings is to talk to your partner and hear things from their perspective.
-This can be a conversation that will really bring you closer together as a couple.
+This can be a conversation that brings you closer together as a couple.
 Ask them what things are like for them, and then listen in an open, non-judgmental way.
 Often we unthinkingly make assumptions about why other people act the way they do, and can be surprised when we learn what's really going through their heads.
 For example, you may think someone talks too much because they're selfish and attention starved, but they really do it because they get nervous and feel they have to fill every empty second.

 Ask yourself if there are any aspects of the issue you can address entirely on your own

 See if there are any facets of the situation you can get handled by yourself.
 After all, you can't totally control your partner, but you can choose how you respond to them.
-First, ask yourself if there any parts of your partner's behavior you might be able to accept by changing your attitude towards them?
+First, ask yourself if there any parts of your partner's behavior you might be able to accept by changing your attitude towards them.
 Some examples:

-- You accept that because your spouse has a less social personality that they're never going to be the party animal you sometimes wish they were.
+- You accept that because your spouse has a less-social personality that they're never going to be the party animal you sometimes wish they were.

 - You realize you worry too much about how other people may judge you for your spouse's interests, and that you need to accept that it's fine if he wants to talk to people about them.